Our Services

 Not all symptoms are caused by duloxetine.
 Illness, dehydration, anxiety, or other medications may be involved.

-If you're experiencing new or concerning symptoms while currently on antidepressants, a free online symptom checker can help you identify possible causes and determine whether your symptoms warrant an immediate doctor visit or can wait for a scheduled appointment.
+If you're unsure whether your symptoms are medication-related or something else entirely, you can check your symptoms with a free AI tool to help identify possible causes and determine whether your symptoms need immediate attention or can wait for your next scheduled appointment.

 This can help you organize your concerns and prepare for your appointment.